Tag Archive | African blue basil

 In 2007, the U.S. Senate passed a bill designating one week in June as National Pollinator Week.
 This legislation recognizes the importance of pollinators, including bees and butterflies, in our food supply and in the health of all ecosystems.

-Every third bite of food we consume is directly attributable to pollinators.
-The global economic value is worth between $300 billion and $600 billion per year.
-Around 85% of all flowering plants are pollinated by insects, ensuring the regeneration of forests and fields as well as high yielding edible crops.
+Every third bite of food we consume is directly attributable to insect pollinators.
+The global economic value is worth between $250 billion and $600 billion per year.
+Around 85% of all flowering plants are pollinated by insects and small animals, ensuring the regeneration of forests and fields as well as high yielding edible crops.

-In tropical regions of South America, Africa, Indonesia, and, more recently Australia, a tiny midge is responsible for pollinating cacao trees, bringing us chocolate.
-Chocolate contributes, incredibly, $100 billion annually to the global economy.
+In tropical regions of South America, Africa, Indonesia, and, more recently, Australia, a tiny midge is responsible for pollinating cacao trees, bringing us chocolate.
+Chocolate contributes $100 billion annually to the global economy.

 In the southern hemisphere, pollinator awareness programs take place in November.
-The Australian Government’s Department of the Environment recognizes November 8-15 as their pollinator week for 2020.
-Many countries throughout the world observe this initiative, and local organizations sponsor programs to raise awareness.
+The Australian Government’s Department of the Environment recognizes a week in November as their pollinator week.
+Many countries throughout the world observe this initiative, with local organizations sponsoring programs to raise awareness.

 An outdoor project can be an enjoyable and healthy way to use our time.
-Having the children participate will teach them valuable skills they will carry with them wherever they live.
+Having the children participate teaches them valuable skills they can carry with them wherever they live.

 bee box